shellicar/reference-foundation/README.md

 ## Docker Compose Projects

-Details on Docker Compose projects that are included for development purposes, such as databases, codegen tools, and other supporting services.
+> TODO: Details on Docker Compose projects that are included for development purposes, such as databases, codegen tools, and other supporting services.

 ## Infrastructure as Code

 ### Bicep

-How Bicep is used for managing infrastructure as code in Azure, with examples and best practices.
+> TODO: How `Bicep` is used for managing infrastructure as code in Azure, with examples and best practices.

 ## Documentation and Diagrams

 ### Structurizr

-Details on how Structurizr is used to create architectural diagrams for documentation purposes.
+> TODO: Details on how `Structurizr` is used to create architectural diagrams for documentation purposes.

 ---